 In this post, I will talk about Apache Pig installation on Linux.
 Let’s start off with the basic definition of Apache Pig and Pig Latin.

 Apache Pig is a tool/platform for creating and executing Map Reduce program used with Hadoop.
 It is a tool/platform for analyzing large sets of data.
 You can say, Apache Pig is an abstraction over MapReduce.
 Programmers who are not so good at Java used to struggle working on Hadoop, majorly while writing MapReduce jobs.
+So, it’s an important topic to learn and master for Big Data Hadoop Certification.
 Apache Pig has its own language Pig Latin which is boon for poor programmers.

 A basic introduction to Pig Latin will help you understand better: